Aaron-Acheampong/Access-Key-Manager/README.md

 ## General Information
-- Creating a site for distribution of documents likes of wedding cards, admission forms, etc.
+- A site to monetize the distribution of access Keys to a common playform
-- The purpose of this project is to help accessing and downloading documents remotely easily.
+-
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Node - version 14.18.1
+- Node - version 16.14.0
 - SQlite